 - Watermelon Italian Ice – You won’t believe how easy it is to make your own Italian ice at home!

 Equipment you will need (affiliate links):

-- In a blender, blend together the watermelon, yogurt, sugar, and lemon juice.
-Pour into popsicle molds and insert sticks.
-Freeze until firm, about 4 hours or overnight.
+- In a blender, blend together the watermelon, yogurt, sugar, and lemon juice until smooth.

 - Transfer the mixture to your popsicle molds and insert sticks.
 Freeze until firm, about 4 hours (24 hours is preferred to allow the flavors to develop).